BJP to win big in Gujarat by-polls says India Today-Axis My India exit polls

 The BJP will win the elections with a vote share of 46 per cent, the exit polls have also projected.
 The by-elections were necessitated following the exit Jyotiraditya Scindia and his loyalists.
 Scindia joined the BJP.

-The Congress on the other hand is projected to win 10 to 12 seats in Madhya Pradesh.
+Congress on the other hand is projected to win 10 to 12 seats in Madhya Pradesh.

 Bihar exit polls result 2020: Times Now-C-Voter predicts a hung house in Bihar